Inventory Reporting Techniques with Examples

 - Status on products currently in production or on order

-- Detailed notes of profitability of each inventory item
+- Detailed notes on the profitability of each inventory item

 How Unleashed can increase inventory accuracy